Classifying phases protected by matrix product operator symmetries using matrix product states: Examples

 In this section we consider MPOs whose blocks correspond to elements of a finite group $G$ and the $F$-symbols are given by a $3$-cocycle of $G$.

-We first consider examples satisfying Eq.\eqref{fusiontensorG}, {\it i.e.} MPOs that form an algebra even with OBC.
-These examples are base on Ref.\cite{Bultinck17A}.
-Then, we construct examples for MPO representations of $G$, where the algebra is defined only for OBC as in Sec.\ref{sec:PBC}.
+We first consider examples satisfying Eq.\ \eqref{fusiontensorG}, {\it i.e.} MPOs that form an algebra even with arbitrary BC.
+These examples are based on Ref.\ \cite{Bultinck17A}.
+Then, we construct examples for MPO representations of $G$, where the algebra is defined only for arbitrary BC as in Sec.\ref{sec:PBC}.